Last Updated on January 2, 2021 by Lori Geurin

 81 Uses For Coconut Oil

-Today I want to share 81 uses for coconut oil.
 I’ve tried many of these ideas and use some of them daily.
-I’m oil pulling now, as I type this. 😉 I hope this list will give you some good ideas about ways you can use coconut oil too.
+I’m oil pulling now, as I type this.
+I hope this list will give you some ideas for ways to incorporate coconut oil into your life too!

 - Use it as a skin cream.
-It’s a great moisturizer and is easily absorbed in the skin.
-It just takes a dab and can even reduce wrinkles!
+It’s a great moisturizer and is readily absorbed in the skin.
+It only takes a small amount and can even reduce wrinkles!

 - As a makeup remover

-- Applied to the lips it makes an incredibly moisturizing chapstick.
+- Applied to the lips it makes a moisturizing chapstick.
 Here’s a great recipe for a DIY tinted lip balm.

 - Use instead of butter, on toast, pancakes, or baked potatoes.